-Having acquired the background, as well as some training for more intensive work, he became one of the professors of mathematics at what is now known as the University of Belgrade.
-Back in those days, he was the greatest mind when it came to differential equations, having lectures on mathematics and equations up to his retirement in 1938.
-He was only 31 when he became one of the members of the Serbian Royal Academy, and on top of that, he was also an associate member of the Zagreb’s Yugoslav Academy of Sciences and Arts.
+Having acquired this background, as well as some training for more intensive work, Petrović became one of the professors of mathematics at what is now known as the University of Belgrade in 1894.
+Petrović had the greatest mind for differential equations, lecturing on mathematics and equations up to his retirement in 1938, a lengthy 44 years of service.
+He was only 31 when he became a full member of the Serbian Royal Academy, and additionally, he became an associate member of the Zagreb’s Yugoslav Academy of Sciences and Arts.

-Mihailo was able to publish many of his journals, scientific works, and books, as well as writings on his inventions during his lifetime.
-He even made notes of his sea expeditions.
-Because of his academic work and outstanding publications, he was recognized by many different academies and societies by being handed acknowledgements and awards.
-When Jovan Cvijić, president of the Royal Serbian Academy, died in 1927, a lot of the members were suggesting that Mihailo should be president.
-The higher authorities however did not accept the proposal, the reason being that he was a very close friend of prince Đorđe P. Karađorđević who was the king’s brother who happened to be house arrested in 1925.
+Petrović published many journals, scientific works, and books, as well as writings on his inventions during his lifetime.
+He was very interested in fishery and made notes of his sea expeditions.
+Because of his academic work and outstanding publications, he was recognized by many different academies and societies with acknowledgements and awards.

-A few years later in 1931, members of the academy again proposed for Mihailo to be elected as their president, but this was still dismissed and not accepted by the higher authorities.
-Bogdan Gavrilović, who was a fellow professor and mathematician, was the one who got nominated as the president instead.
+In 1931, members of the academy again proposed for Petrović to be elected as their president, but this was dismissed again.
+Bogdan Gavrilovic, a fellow professor and mathematician, was nominated as the president instead.

-Because of his contributions and help in different academic endeavors, he became one of the honorary doctors of the University of Belgrade in 1939 and that same year he received the first class order of Saint Sava.
-Given his expertise and know-how in the field of mathematics, he founded the Belgrade School of Mathematics.
-As the years passed, this very school was responsible for producing a number of good mathematicians who continued his works where he left them.
-During the Second World War, all of the doctoral dissertations which were held in the University of Belgrade were held under his supervision.
+Because of his contributions and help in different academic endeavors, Petrović became one of the honorary doctors of the University of Belgrade in 1939 and that same year he received the first class order of Saint Sava.
+Given his expertise and knowledge in the field of mathematics, he founded the Belgrade School of Mathematics.
+As the years passed, this very school was responsible for producing a number of excellent mathematicians who continued his works.

-He was a man of many trades, and he didn’t stop at making academic contributions.
-He was also involved in services for his country.
-He was one of the participants in the Balkan Wars and during the First World War, he was one of the officers.
-After that time, he was serving as a reserve officer despite having another profession.
-Being a brilliant mathematician, he practiced cryptography as well and the cipher systems he developed where those used by the Yugoslav army up until the Second World War.
+Petrović was a man of many trades and was also involved in services for his country.
+He fought in the Balkan Wars and was an officer during the First World War.
+He practiced cryptography and the cipher systems he developed where used by the Yugoslav army up until the Second World War.

-His nickname “Alas” was drawn from his love of fishery which actually means “river fisherman.”
-He wasn’t just an aficionado but he became an expert in this craft as well.
-He was a fisherman’s apprentice in 1882, and in 1895 he even took the exam to be a master fisherman.
-So much was his love for fishery that he even participated in some legislative talks about the fishery convention they were to have with Romania at one time, and he also had a hand in the discussion for fishery protection with Austra-Hungaria representatives about fishery protection for places such as the Drina, Danube, and the Sava rivers.
+His nickname “Alas” was drawn from his love of fishery which means “river fisherman.”
+He became a fisherman’s apprentice in 1882, and in 1895 he took the exam to be a master fisherman.
+So much was his love for fishery that he participated in some legislative talks about fishery protection the Drina, Danube, and the Sava rivers.

-Apart from his interests in academics and fishery, he was also a musician who played the violin and he even founded the musical society which was called Suz.
-He also came up with the hidrointegrator and even won in the World Exposition in Paris in 1900 where he got a gold medal.
+Apart from his interests in academics and fishery, he was also a musician, playing the violin and he founded a musical society called “Suz”.
 He was also a passionate traveler and his wanderlust took him to both the South and North poles.

-He had gained international recognition by being a member of societies in Paris, Prague, France, and Berlin, and as a member of different academies in Bucharest, Warsaw, and Krakow.
-He was a member of SANU, the Academy of Sciences of the Czech Republic, and the Yugoslav academy where he was able to help hone the young minds of aspiring mathematicians and scholars of his age.
+Petrović gained international recognition and was a member of societies in Paris, Prague, France, and Berlin, and was a member of different academies in Bucharest, Warsaw, and Krakow.
+He was a member of SANU, the Academy of Sciences of the Czech Republic, and the Yugoslav academy where he helped hone the young minds of aspiring mathematicians and scholars of his age.